roadwarriorslive/Pipulate/README.rst

     # Do stuff to df
     gs.populate(tab, cl, df)

-This loads the rectangluar region you defined with the rows and columns into memory in a way where you can treat it a lot like a tab in Microsoft Excel or like a SQL table.
+This loads the rectangular region you defined with the rows and columns into memory in a way where you can treat it a lot like a tab in Microsoft Excel or like a SQL table.
 You can manipulate the pandas "DataFrame" (abbreviated as df), and then push the changes back out to the Google Sheet.
 For example::